Tag: Beach Life

 • Beach Days & Nightlife — Raymond in Jaco

-My name is Raymond Anderson, I’m 61, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
-I stayed in a Stylish Jaco Beach Airbnb Apartment, an easy stroll from the beach and the restaurants that light up after dark.
+My name is Raymond Taylor, I’m 55, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+I stayed in a Contemporary Airbnb Apartment near Jaco Beach, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.

 I kept days simple and active.
-I started with Los Suenos Marina Finishing, then fit in Visited Nauyaca Waterfalls.
-Midweek I added Green Room Restaurant and wrapped up with Peppers Grill and Seafood.
+I started with Cocal Casino for Gambling, then fit in Moyo Frozen Yogurt in Jaco Walk.
+Midweek I added Tacobar Restaurant and wrapped up with Amara Costa Rica Cocina Mediterranea.
 It’s easy to pivot with the weather—mornings for the ocean, afternoons for shade, and the hour before sunset for photos.

 Between outings I walked Jaco’s beachfront path and ducked into cafés for smoothies or gallo pinto.
 The vibe shifts a bit by neighborhood—Herradura for marina calm, Playa Hermosa for waves and surfers, and the Jaco Walk area for shops and families.
 Day trips open up the coast: Tarcoles for crocodiles, Quepos and Manuel Antonio for beaches and wildlife, Esterillos and Bejuco when you want open sand and space.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.